FCC Placement Testing

 • You will not have to answer as many questions as you would on a paper and pencil test.

-• You will see some very easy problems and some very hard problems from topics you may not have studied.
+• You will see some easy problems and some harder problems from topics you may not have studied or be familiar with.
 Don’t worry.
 This is all part of determining your correct skill level.
 For example, you may see trigonometry questions on a section testing your intermediate algebra skills.
 ACCUPLACER is trying to determine if you are at a level beyond intermediate algebra.
-If you miss this question, it will not be used to place you into an intermediate algebra class.

-• Your answer to each question determines the direction the test takes and the final determination of your mathematical skill level.
+• Your answer to each question determines the direction the test takes and the final determination of your academic skill level.

-You may be asked to do a sample written essay, depending on your sentence skills score.
-The essay would be a 300-word or more essay on a topic provided by the Testing Center.
-Each essay is evaluated by an FCC English professor and should represent an example of your best quality writing.
+Some ACCUPLACER ESL test takers may be asked to do a sample written essay.
+The essay should be a 300-word or more essay on a topic provided by the Testing Center.
+Each essay is evaluated by a member of the FCC ESL Department and should represent an example of your best quality writing.
 Note that you must type your essay; no hand written exams will be accepted.

 Click here for more information.